 It's important to remember that both the input and output of your AI calls contribute to the bill.
 A long prompt and a verbose response can drive up token usage quickly.
 Azure provides tools to track these metrics and forecast spend, but these are only part of the equation.
 Without connecting token usage to business value, optimization remains elusive.

 Managing these costs isn't straightforward.
 Tokens are a new unit of measure for many, and their consumption can vary significantly based on the model, how prompts are written, and how outputs are structured.
-GPT-4 is much more expensive per token than GPT-3.5, and longer context windows amplify that further.
+Premium models like GPT-4o and GPT-4.1 cost significantly more per token than budget-tier models like GPT-4.1-mini or GPT-4.1-nano, and longer context windows amplify that further.

 Prompt design has now become a cost factor.
 Including irrelevant or repetitive content in prompts adds unnecessary expense.
 And with AI workloads being bursty—experiencing sudden spikes—budgeting becomes even more complex.
 What was a low-volume test this week might become a production-scale cost spike the next.

 Without token-level visibility, you can't easily tie usage to applications or teams.
-And if engineering doesn’t understand how their prompts impact cost, or finance can’t see where the spend is going, it's impossible to optimize.
 This is where FinOps and better data tooling can help.

 Microsoft’s FinOps Toolkit helps bridge that gap.
 It provides modules and reference patterns for ingesting Azure cost data, transforming it into a usable format, and analyzing it through tools like Power BI.